gurudanito001/pardomart-delivery/api-client/docs/AdminApi.md

 const configuration = new Configuration();
 const apiInstance = new AdminApi(configuration);

-let orderId: string; //The ID of the order to update. (default to undefined) let updateOrderPayload: UpdateOrderPayload; //
+let updateOrderPayload: UpdateOrderPayload; // let orderId: string; //The ID of the order to update. (default to undefined)

 const { status, data } = await apiInstance.orderAdminOrderIdPatch(
-    orderId,
+    updateOrderPayload,
-    updateOrderPayload
+    orderId
 );
 ```